yowger/CSharp-Note-Api/README.md

 # 📒 CRUD Note API

-A simple scalable CRUD API for managing notes, built with C# and ASP.NET Core using best practices.
+A simple CRUD API for managing notes, built with C# and ASP.NET Core using best practices.

 ## 🛠️ Technologies Used